dimi-fn/Various-Data-Science-Scripts/MATLAB/README.md

     * use command `usage` under `load <filename.mat>` to see the matrix after loading the file
     * use `data.VariableName` to extract a specific variable (feature / table value / column value) from a [table](https://www.mathworks.com/help/matlab/matlab_prog/access-data-in-a-table.html)

+*Note*: No need to initialize variables in MATLAB

 * **saving**:
     * `save filename.mat`
     * `.m` files are like .py files in Python, whereas .mlx files (live scripts that contain the code, the output, and the formatted text together in the Live Editor) are like .ipynb files